Couchers-org/couchers/app/web/markdown/handbook.md

 ### How do I create or change my password?

-1. Go to your profile page.
-2. Click on the orange "edit" button.
+1. Click on the menu button in the upper-right corner.
-3. Click the button in the top right that says "account settings".
+2. Click "account settings".
-4. Scroll down to where it says "Change password" and enter in your new password.
+3. Scroll down to "Change password"
+4. If you already have a password, enter your old password where it says "old password".
+5. Enter in your new password where it says "new password".
-5. Enter the same new password again where it says "confirm password"
+6. Enter the same new password again where it says "confirm password"
-6. Click "submit"
+7. Click "submit"

 <a class="handbook-anchor" name="age"></a>